gadse/gadse/README.md

   - C++ for utility purposes (see https://gitlab.com/gadse/systemstats-cpp)

 🧶 I've played around with
-  - Angular for some tonguw-in-cheek fun (see https://github.com/gadse/fckry)
+  - Angular for some tongue-in-cheek fun (see https://github.com/gadse/fckry)

 💬 Ask me about Python, Heavy Metal, Software Engineering, or Role-Playing Games.